cjilbert504/sub_seek_ql/README.md

 # SubSeekQl

-The goal of this gem is to provide a set of query methods for performing sub queries.
+The goal of this gem is to provide a set of query methods for performing sub queries in Ruby on Rails applications.
 It is in the beginning stage and will surely be an ongoing work in progress.
 Contributions welcome!

 ## Installation